Working together to keep your children safe

 The Designated Safeguarding Leads at St. Teresa’s are –

-Miss A Joynes – EYFS Lead and Reception class teacher
+Miss A Joynes – SENCo and Reception class teacher

 All members of staff receive regular training and updates.
 Staff at St. Teresa’s all use the CPOMS electronic recording system to record safeguarding concerns.
 If you ever have a concern about child safety or safety on the school site, please bring it to the immediate attention of a member of staff, so it can be responded to as soon as possible.